leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 provide handy query languages to easily get and manipulate the data the way you want it.

 **Postgres** is the database type I have used for this project other databases like MySql, SQLite are good as well.
-Postgres is just my preferred one and has some nice features which the other types do not have.
+Postgres is just my preferred one and has some nice features which the others do not have.

 ##### Design